shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/getting_started.md

 # Isolation Feature Set - Getting Started

+Want to learn more about the isolation features?
+See [About the Isolation Feature Set](./about.md) for more details about what is in store for you.

+To talk with our Isolation expert or to get the on-boarding process started, please open a ticket on [Shotgun Support](https://support.shotgunsoftware.com/hc/en-us/requests/new).

 ## In This Section
 <!-- When updating this, also update tier1.md -->
 * [About the Isolation Feature Set](./about.md)